ilkeraslan/repeatcard/README.md

 This app welcomes first time contributors with all levels of experience.
 You don't like something or the app has a problem?
 Please file an issue!
 Would you like to work on an issue?
 Just ask for it to see if someone is already working on it or not.
 Afterwards, make a PR.

+If you are opening a Pull Request, you should run [Detekt](https://detekt.github.io/detekt/cli.html).
+Please make sure that Detekt build is successful.

 You can join the Discord channel to discuss or ask for further info: [![Discord](https://discord.com/api/guilds/765660376305500250/widget.png)](https://discord.gg/U4dYsfY)